This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 Can I live in property bought with a semi-commercial property?

-Semi-commercial mortgages are also suitable for those looking to purchase property for business purposes, but also plan to live on the premises.
+Semi-commercial mortgages are suitable for those looking to purchase property for business purposes, but also plan to live in the premises.

-In this instance, the total area of the premises that the applicant plans to live in must be no more than 40% of the total area of it (this includes land, e.g. a garden, and the part of the property that is self-occupied).
+In this instance, the total area of the premises that you plan to live in must be no more than 40% of the total area of it (this includes land, e.g. the garden, and the part of the property that you will live in).

 How do semi-commercial mortgages work?